Thackley

 Thackley is a small suburb near Bradford, West Yorkshire in England.
 The village is loosely bordered by the village of Idle to the south, to the west by the West Royd area of Shipley and elsewhere by the Leeds and Liverpool Canal.
-Thackley is the northernmost part of Bradford south of the River Aire.
+Thackley is the northernmost part of Bradford, south of the River Aire.

 History

 Prehistory

-An archaeological project during 2009, funded by the Heritage Lottery Fund, revealed the site in Buck Wood of an enclosure that was in use as a settlement from Neolithic to post-Roman times.
+An archaeological project in 2009, funded by the Heritage Lottery Fund, revealed the site in Buck Wood of an enclosure that was in use as a settlement from Neolithic to post-Roman times.
 The work, undertaken by the Friends of Buck Wood and led by a professional archaeologist, showed that in the past a substantial boundary wall had been built of local unworked stone, enclosing a natural terrace of level ground now surrounded by woods.
 This formed an oval enclosure, roughly 82 m by 78 m in size.

-The remains of a quern stone for grinding grain was found within this central area, as was a single cup marked carved rock.
+The remains of a quern stone for grinding grain were found within this central area, as was a single cup marked carved rock.
 Leading away from the enclosure is an orthostat wall of large stones, part of a network of such walls in the wood.